 - Assessment of asthma (Box 2-2, p.29): The concept of 'independent' risk factors for exacerbations has been clarified.
 These are factors that, if present, increase the risk of exacerbations even if the patient has few symptoms.
 They are identified from analyses that have adjusted the analysis of risk of exacerbations for a measure of symptom control.
 In Box 2-2, higher bronchodilator reversibility has been added as an additional independent risk factor for exacerbations in both adults and children.
 Additional risk factors for developing persistent airflow limitation have been added: pre-term birth, low birth weight and greater infant weight gain. - Exhaled nitric oxide (FENO): This test is becoming more widely available in some countries.
 All sections about FENO throughout the report have been reviewed and the text edited for clarity, and to take new data into account.
 These sections include diagnosis (p.
 20), alternative strategies for adjusting asthma treatment (p.
 38), recommendations about initial controller treatment (p.
 42), management of asthma in pregnancy (p.
 68) and prediction of asthma in children (p.104).
 The section on FENO-guided treatment (p.
 38) has been updated to reflect the results of new meta-analyses that separately analyzed studies in which the control algorithm was reasonably close to current guidelines-based treatment, and therefore provided a clinically relevant comparator.
 In studies involving children and young adults, these analyses showed that FENO-guided treatment was associated with significantly fewer exacerbations and lower exacerbation rate than treatment based on current guidelines.
 For adults, no significant difference was seen with FENO-guided treatment compared with treatment based on current guidelines.
-Further studies are needed to identify the populations most likely to benefit from FENO-guided treatment, and the optimal frequency of monitoring. - Step 3-4 treatment (p.
+For adults, no significant difference was seen with FENO-guided treatment compared with treatment based on current guidelines.
+For adults, no significant difference was seen with FENO-guided treatment compared with treatment based on current guidelines.
+For adults, and the optimal frequency of monitoring. - Step 3-4 treatment (p.
 47): the text has been updated to include the outcomes of three FDA LABA safety studies in adults, adolescents and children, in which combination ICS/LABA was compared with the same dose of ICS. - Step 5 treatment (p.
 48).
-Benralizumab (monoclonal anti-IL5 receptor) has been added to the existing Type 2-targeted biologics for severe eosinophilic asthma.
+Benralizumab (monoclonal anti-IL5 receptor) has been added to the existing Type 2targeted biologics for severe eosinophilic asthma.
 The age ranges approved for Type 2-targeted biologics have been clarified. - Allergen immunotherapy (p.
 52): a qualifier has been added that responses may be specific to the extracts and regimens used. - Management of allergic rhinitis (p.
 66): treatment with nasal corticosteroids is associated with improved asthma outcomes only in patients who are not also receiving ICS. - A new section has been added about perimenstrual asthma (catamenial asthma) (p.
 69) - Follow-up after acute asthma presentation (p.
 81 and Box 4-3 (p.
 80): advice about reliever inhalers has been clarified: patients should be advised to take their reliever only when needed, rather than regularly.